From “I don’t do anything at all” to founding one of the most successful companies in mobile AdTech

 In advertising, the three components that matter the most are:

-- What additional information can be inferred to enrich the user experience
+1. The amount of information you have for any given user 2.
+What additional information can be inferred to enrich the user experience 3.
+Auction/Bidding

 To put the significance of high throughput and low latency into perspective, for every request that comes in, the processing needs to occur within 20 milliseconds.
 Otherwise, the business opportunity is lost.
 To facilitate this level of Service Level Agreement (SLA) and real-time processing of information, InMobi found Aerospike to be the best option compared to other alternatives that were explored.